-- All changes in project personnel (addition or deletion) must be reported to the IACUC promptly at all times during the 3-year period using the Personnel Change form (link to form).
+- All changes in project personnel (addition or deletion) must be reported to the IACUC promptly at all times during the 3-year period using the Personnel Change form.

-- All proposed changes to the approved protocol methods (especially changes in species, animal numbers or potentially painful procedures) must be submitted for IACUC review prior to implementation, using the Protocol Amendment form (link to form).
+- All proposed changes to the approved protocol methods (especially changes in species, animal numbers or potentially painful procedures) must be submitted for IACUC review prior to implementation, using the Protocol Amendment form.

 What are the key parts of the Animal Care Protocol?

 - The use of the species, strains and numbers of animals must be justified scientifically.